 While it's easy to blame deliverability issues on email infrastructure, issues related to IP address, sending domain, and DNS are often not the culprit when things go awry.

 Import Clean Lists

 Before you migrate any existing subscriber lists into Klaviyo, we recommend using all data available to isolate and remove any invalid or inactive emails that will only bloat your sending and drag down your deliverability.
-This should all be done in advance of your first send with Klaviyo.
+It's imperative that this is all done in advance of your first send with Klaviyo.

 Conduct Regular List Cleaning

 Don't give email clients an excuse to flag you.
-Use the segment buidler to analyze your subscriber-base and determine what percentage is actually engaging with your emails.
-Most major email clients (like Gmail and Yahoo) track how recipients interact with emails from your domain -- how many emails get marked as spam, how many are opened, how many bounce, etc.
+Use the Segment Builder to analyze your subscriber base and determine what percentage is actually engaging with your emails.
+Most major email clients (like Gmail and Yahoo) track how recipients interact with emails from your domain — how many emails are marked as spam, how many are opened, how many bounce, etc.

 Send to Opted-in Customers Only

 When using Klaviyo, we highly recommend that you keep your customers and your opted-in subscribers separate.
 A customer can become a newsletter subscriber at any time, and a newsletter subscriber can become a customer at any time.
 However, while customers may have purchased from you before, this does not necessitate opting in to receive regular email communication.

 If you send regular campaigns to everyone in your account regardless of whether they have signed up to receive marketing emails from you, you are going to see increased unsubscribe rates and decreased engagement.
 These can both have a negative impact on your overall deliverability.